 All Buses have Video/Audio Surveillance and GPS tracking to ensure safety.
 Parents and students should never run after a moving school bus.
 Parents should never board a bus while at the bus stop.
-Parents should contact school administration if issues arise.
-Failure to bus while at the bus stop.
-Parents should contact school administration if issues arise.
+Parents should contact the school administration if issues arise.
 Failure to observe JMCSS Rules and Regulations may result in long-term suspension from the bus.
 School bus transportation is a privilege, not a right.

 Major infractions including cursing the driver, bullying and intimidation, throwing objects inside or out of the windows, and fighting will be grounds for immediate suspension for the remainder of the semester or the school year.
-Students will continue their school assignments while suspended from bus privileges, but will be required to find another means of transportation to and from school.
+Students will continue their school assignments while suspended from bus privileges but will be required to find another means of transportation to and from school.
 Truancy laws will remain in effect for the period of bus suspension.

-Questions or comments please call 988-3890 or email ghward@jmcss.org.
+If you have any questions or comments please call 988-3890 or email ghward@jmcss.org.
 Regular Routing call 988-3895, Special Education routing call 664-2555 or 988-3898